-Enclosed is the 2013 Annual Report of the East Cleveland Municipal Court which summarizes the court's finances and caseload as required by Ohio Revised Code Section 1901.14(A)(4).
+Enclosed is the 2014 Annual Report of the East Cleveland Municipal Court which summarizes the court's finances and caseload as required by Ohio Revised Code Section 1901.14(A)(4).
 This report also describes the daily operations of the Clerk of Court (which includes the small claims/civil division and the traffic/criminal division), the Bailiff Department and the Probation Department.

-Over the past eight years the Court has functioned efficiently, effectively and within its budget.
-It is my goal to ensure that the Court continues to operate efficiently while increasing the productivity and outreach provided to the community.
-The court has continued to maintain an effective and efficient lean staff consisting of 15 full-time employees which include the Judge and 1 part-time magistrates.
+Over the past nine years the Court has functioned efficiently, effectively and within its budget.
+It has been my goal to ensure that the Court continues to operate efficiently while increasing the productivity and outreach provided to the community.
+The court has continued to maintain an effective and efficient lean staff consisting of 15 full-time employees which include the Judge and one part-time magistrate.
 The employees' names and biographical information are listed later in this report.
-During 2013 over 32,000 visitors to the city hall and the court were screened and searched which resulted in the confiscation of over 100 weapons and/or potential weapons.
+During 2014 over 32,000 visitors to the city hall and the court were screened and searched which resulted in the confiscation of over 100 weapons and/or potential weapons.

-During 2013 the total number of cases were 9,151.
-The reduction in cases being filed was due in part to the decrease in police officers and the continued Cuyahoga County Prosecutor's Felony Pilot Program that went into effect in the City of East Cleveland on December 15, 2008.
-This Pilot Program transported all defendants charged with felonies on and after December 15, 2008 directly to the county jail to be immediately processed by the county assistant prosecutors.
-The resolved cases resulted in a total collection of \$1,403,874.71 in fines, fees and costs.
-Although there was a slight decrease in the number of cases filed, there was an increase in the amount of collections.
+During 2014 the total number of cases were 10,666.
+This includes new and resolved cases.
+This was an increase from 2013.
+The resolved cases resulted in a total collection of \$1,720,419.60 in fines, fees and costs.
 This increase is due partly to the Court Amnesty Program which allows offenders with unresolved cases to present themselves to East Cleveland in consideration of a lower bond and possibly a lower fine.
-Enclosed are comparison charts for 2010, 2011, 20012 finances.
+Enclosed are comparison charts for 2011, 2012, 2013 finances.

 The court renewed the contract with the collection agency, Capital Recovery, Inc., in order to continue increasing the collection of outstanding fines and costs.
 Recent laws permit collection companies to recover 100% of delinquent fines, fees and costs owed to courts.
 Only after all of the moneys are recovered does Capital Recovery collects the costs of its services as an additional charge to the debtor.
 Therefore, there is no cost to the court or loss of outstanding revenue.
 The court allowed defendants to enter into a payment plan which gave the defendants additional time to pay the fines and costs.
 The defendants that failed to honor the payment agreements were referred to the collection agency and warrant blocks and license forfeitures were issued.
-Defendants that were unable to pay their fines and costs were referred to the

-Community Service Work Program (CSWP) and were assigned to the Court, various departments in the City, churches and nonprofit organizations.
+Defendants that were unable to pay their fines and costs were referred to the Community Service Work Program (CSWP) and were assigned to the Court, various departments in the City, churches and nonprofit organizations.
 Even though this has increased the workload of the court's staff, it was necessary to increase collections during the sluggish economy in northeast Ohio.